kubevirt/kubevirt/docs/devel/offline-virtual-machine.md

 # Look at OfflineVirtualMachine status and associated events:
 kubectl describe offlinevirtualmachine myvm

-# Look at the now created VirtualMachine status and associated events:
+# Look at the now created VirtualMachineInstance status and associated events:
 kubectl describe virtualmachine myvm

 # Stop an OfflineVirtualMachine: